vippsas/vipps-psp-api/vipps-psp-api.md

 [`POST:/v3/psppayments/payments`](https://vippsas.github.io/vipps-psp-api/#/Vipps%20PSP%20API/processPaymentOnToken)
-and the payment has been processed, the PSP must call [`POST:/v3/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/updatestatusUsingPOST) to notify Vipps of the status, in this context updateStatus accepts a `RESERVED` status.
+and the payment has been processed, the PSP must call [`POST:/v3/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/updatestatusUsingPOST) to notify Vipps of the status.
+In this context, updateStatus accepts a `RESERVED` status.
 If the status for the previous payment has not been received, the agreement will be locked from processing future payments until the update is received.
-If a recurring payment fails you should call [`POST:/v3/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/updatestatusUsingPOST) with `operationStatus: FAILED` set in the body.
+If a recurring payment fails, you should call [`POST:/v3/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/updatestatusUsingPOST) with `operationStatus: FAILED` set in the body.